aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/php/php-programmers-guide/quick-start/append-documents-in-php/_index.md

 ﻿---
-title: Append Documents in PHP – Aspose.Words for .NET
+title: Append Documents in PHP
+second_title: Aspose.Words for .NET
 articleTitle: Append Documents in PHP
 linktitle: Append Documents in PHP
 description: "Appending documents using Aspose.Words for .NET in PHP using COM in C#."